WeWork Inc. [WE] Revenue clocked in at $3.11 billion, up 17.48% YTD: What’s Next?

 WE Stock Performance Analysis:

-WeWork Inc. [WE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 33.33.
-With this latest performance, WE shares dropped by -9.19% in over the last four-week period, additionally sinking by -67.69% over the last 6 months – not to mention a drop of -82.72% in the past year of trading.
+WeWork Inc. [WE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.67.
+With this latest performance, WE shares gained by 16.67% in over the last four-week period, additionally sinking by -66.99% over the last 6 months – not to mention a drop of -81.74% in the past year of trading.

 Insight into WeWork Inc. Fundamentals: